 - Boil the potatoes whole in lightly salted water until semi-soft, leave to cool.

-- Meanwhile make your bechamel sauce, warm the milk in the microwave until hot, in a heavy bottomed saucepan melt the butter over a medium heat, add in the flour and cornflour to make a roux and keep stirring until smooth, whisk in the milk gradually until you get a thick sauce (you may not need all the milk for now so leave any aside if it gets too runny).
+- Meanwhile make your bechamel sauce, warm the milk in the microwave until hot, in a heavy bottomed saucepan melt the butter over a medium heat, add in the flour to make a roux and keep stirring until smooth, whisk in the milk gradually until you get a thick sauce (you may not need all the milk for now so leave any aside if it gets too runny).
 Stir in the cheese and bring to a steady simmer and simmer on a low heat for a few minutes continuously stirring, season with salt and pepper, taste and add extra if needed.
 Set aside.

 - Make the tomato sauce, add the onion and garlic to a pan and saute for a few minutes until soft, add all other ingredients to the pan and bring to the boil.
 Simmer for 5 – 10 minutes until thickened.
 Set aside.